Parable of the Renegades

 "How?"
 Lucas couldn't continue working after hearing something he felt needed every last ounce of his attention to understand.

-Rio tossed her crumpled tissue paper into the mini-trashcan, scoring a three-pointer of her own.
+Rio tossed her crumpled tissue paper into the mini-trashcan, scoring a three-pointer.
 "Do you enjoy stories?"

 She offered Lucas a break.
 Then she unveiled her past, a decision he found to be questionable, but he kept quiet and gave her his full attention.
 Rio didn't dive into the smallest details, but she confided everything she felt was okay for Lucas to know.
 The circumstances of her birth including her frail condition, her years of confinement until the age of ten, the night her parents died because of a thief, her discovery of [Reaper's Embrace], and the path she walked as an assassin to earn money.